-Some years ago, when I had just finished reading The Elementary Particles, a friend of mine who hadn’t slept much for two weeks because of a flu, told me she had read about a dozen books and wondered how many books she could have read if she hadn’t smoked so much marihuana all her life.
+Some years ago, when I had just finished reading The Elementary Particles, a friend of mine who hadn’t slept much for two weeks because of a severe illness, told me she had read about a dozen books and wondered how many books she could have read if she hadn’t partied so much all her life.
 I have read many books and I often wonder how much I could have lived if I hadn’t read so much.
 In fact reading and work in general have often been an escape, or rather a substitute for what I wanted to do but couldn’t or didn’t dare to.
 I enjoyed almost all the books I’ve read, it has greatly enriched my life, but what life I often wonder?
 And in the end what does all the knowledge I have acquired through years of study buy me?

-"The Elementary Particles" (*) recounts the lives of two brothers, Michel and Bruno, who as little children were abandoned, each to a different grandmother, by their mother, who went to live in a commune in California.
-Bruno is sexually abused as a boy and grows up to become a sexually frustrated nihilistic school teacher.
+The Elementary Particles recounts the lives of two brothers, Michel and Bruno, who were abandoned, each to a different grandmother, by their mother, who went to live in a commune in California.
+Bruno is sexually abused as a boy and grows up to become a sexually frustrated, nihilistic school teacher.
 Michel becomes a reclusive molecular biologist whose research will eventually make it possible to clone human beings.

 It is during a holiday at a 90’s version of a "love camp" that Bruno meets Christiane.
 For some weeks he is in heaven.
-She fulfills all his sexual wishes and takes him to the orgies he had always dreamt of.
-Until one night the necrosis of her spine, a disease she had hidden from him, does its devastating work and paralyzes her from her waist down.
-She tells Bruno she doesn’t want to be a burden on his life and some days after she has returned from the hospital she commits suicide.
+She fulfils all his sexual wishes and takes him to the orgies he had always dreamt of.
+Until one night the necrosis of her spine, a disease she had hidden from him, does its devastating work and paralyzes her from the waist down.
+She tells Bruno she doesn’t want to be a burden on his life and a few days after she has returned from the hospital she commits suicide.
 Shortly after Bruno returns to the psychiatric clinic he’d been to before.
 Some years later Michel will finish his life’s work and having lost what gave meaning to his life, throws himself off a cliff.

-In "The Elementary Particles" every grain of hope is shattered by yet another unfortunate event (injury, disease).
-In The Hours by Michael Cunningham there is a glimmer of hope.
-Life isn’t perfect, but at least there is literature and flowers and friends and parties and dance. . . ...
+In The Elementary Particles every grain of hope is shattered by yet another unfortunate event (injury, disease).
+In The Hours by Michael Cunningham there is still a glimmer of hope.
+Life isn’t perfect, but at least there is art and flowers and friends and parties and dance...